Floods in Malaysia and Thailand kill at least 24

 Malaysian Prime Minister Najib Razak toured some of the worst-hit areas this weekend, following his return from a vacation in Hawaii on Friday.

-Najib was criticised for his absence during the calamity, after being photographed playing golf with President Barack Obama.
+Najib was criticized for his absence during the calamity, after being photographed playing golf with President Barack Obama.

 Northeastern Malaysia and southern Thailand are regularly hit by flooding during the annual northeast monsoon but this year the rain has been particularly heavy.